dustinpfister/blog_posts/_posts/threejs-normal-material.md

 ## 4 - The side property of materials and normals

 One thing to be aware of when it comes to normals and a material such as the normal material is the side property of a material.
 When it comes to the side property the default value is the value of the THREE.FrontSide constant in the threejs library.
 That is that it will only be the front side of each face that will be renderered.
 There is setting the side property to that of something like THREE.BackSide, or THREE.DoubleSide.

-However in any case the question might come up as to how to go about defining what side is the front side to begin with.
-Well the way to do so will be to change the values of the of the normal attribute which would be the alternative to changing what the value of the side property is.
+The question might come up as to how to go about defining what side is the front side to begin with, and one might assume that the normals attribute is used to find that out.
+However it turns out that it is in fact the [order of the points in the position attribute that are used to find out what side is the front side](https://discourse.threejs.org/t/indexed-buffergeometry-front-and-back-side-assignment-normals-or-order-of-indices/36380) actually

 <iframe class="youtube_video" src="https://www.youtube.com/embed/u67-NFiWfcg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>